Sahasralinga Tank: Destruction of the lake

-In early part of 14th century, Patan was attacked by Alf Khan, general of the Khalji dynasty, the temples along the banks suffered damage but the lake survived.
-Till the reign of Akbar, the lake survived in good condition as Bairam Khan, Akbar's tutor, while passing through Patan on his way to Mecca, was said to have been murdered after he returned from boating in this tank in 1561.
+In the early 14th century, Patan was attacked by Alf Khan, general of the Khalji dynasty.
+The temples along the banks suffered damage but the lake survived.
+Until the reign of Akbar, the lake survived in good condition as Bairam Khan, Akbar's tutor, while passing through Patan on his way to Mecca, was said to have been murdered after he returned from boating in this tank in 1561.

-The temples were destroyed and paved embarkments of the lake being removed over time.
+The temples were destroyed and paved embankments of the lake were removed over time.
 It is suspected that due to heavy flood in river Saraswati, the city was submerged and the lake was destroyed.
 One of the banks of the lake towards the city is called Phati Padno Pol, which indicates the lake might have burst out from this side.

 Legend

 Jasma Odan, a wife of Rooda who belonged to the Od community of tank diggers, cursed Chaulukya ruler Jayasimha Siddharaja who, captivated by her beauty, proposed marriage to her.
 Due to the curse, the tank would not fill with water.
 To repeal the curse, a human sacrifice was needed.
 Mayo or Mahya(Jay Vir Maghmaya), from the lower caste Vankar community, sacrificed himself resulting in water filling the tank.
 Jaysimha, out of gratitude, allowed his caste to stay with higher castes in town.

 This legend of Jasma Odan is untrue.
-The fragmentary inscription on Bijal Mahadeo Kuan in Patan, which was originally inscribed on Kirtistambha that once stood on the banks of this lake in Patan, mentions that the water was directed to this lake to fill the lake for irrigation and other purposes since the lake’s original water source wasn’t enough to fill the lake.
+The fragmentary inscription on Bijal Mahadeo Kuan in Patan, which was originally inscribed on Kirtistambha that once stood on the banks of this lake in Patan, mentions that the water was directed to this lake to fill the lake for irrigation and other purposes since the lake's original water source wasn't enough to fill the lake.
 Similar instances have been noted to fill the lakes by river water, Karna Sagar near Modhera, Ana Sagar in Ajmer through waters of Chandra Nahar.